Tanki777/drl_reorientation/README.md

     ├───agent_simulation
     └───agent_training
 ````
-After using the trainer for the first time, it should look like this:
+After using the trainer for the first time, it should look like this (``models_meta`` and ``schedules`` only appear after using the auto trainer for the first time):
 ````
 ├───drl_reorientation
 │   ├───agent_simulation
 │   └───agent_training
 ├───models
+├───models_meta
 ├───monitor_logs
-└───tensorboard
+├───tensorboard
+└───schedules
 ````

 ## Agent Training